1 What is Aerospace Engineering?

 Developing problem-solving skills is an integral part of an aerospace engineering education.
 Students can improve these skills by practicing and solving homework problems and working on projects and assignments that require applying their knowledge and skills to real-world situations.
 Students can hone their problem-solving abilities by continuously challenging themselves so they can become skilled and confident aerospace engineers.

-Sometimes, the problems engineers encounter are so new and different that they require basic or foundational research, so they may only have a longer-term solution.
+Sometimes, the problems engineers encounter are so new and different that they require fundamental or foundational research, so they may only have a longer-term solution.
 Aerospace engineers must take a holistic and interdisciplinary approach to problem-solving.
 They must be able to consider not just the technical aspect of a problem but also the broader implications and trade-offs of their solutions.
 Practical oral and written communication skills are also critical in this field, as aerospace engineers often work in teams and must present their ideas and findings to technical and non-technical audiences alike.
 Furthermore, in today’s world, understanding the impact of any engineering solutions in a global, economic, environmental, and societal context is also needed.
 Not all engineering solutions may prove to be practical for these latter reasons.

 The complexity of modern aircraft and spacecraft requires the traditionally separate engineering disciplines to be more fully integrated during the design process to obtain a more optimized outcome, a process known as multidisciplinary design.
 All new engineers must acquire a deeper and broader engineering background and be effective as part of an engineering problem-solving team.